 Museum / Gallery

-A new 3D theater is open to the public now which showcases interesting films on deep sea diving and brain are screened here.
+A new 3D theater is open to the public now which showcases interesting films on deep-sea diving and the brain are screened here.
 The museum also conducts a mini-planetarium show called Taramandal at regular intervals.
-This is the only museum in the world other than the Smithsonian Institutions in the US, to have a full scale replica of the 1903 flyer of Wright brothers.
+This is the only museum in the world other than the Smithsonian Institutions in the US, to have a full-scale replica of the 1903 flyer of the Wright brothers.

 The museum has Mobile Science Exhibition with 24 participatory exhibits mounted on a bus.
 Launched in the year 1970, the Mobile Science Exhibition travels through the length and breadth of the whole of South India.

 Timings: 9.30 AM - 6 PM, Closed on Ganesh Chathurthi & Diwali.

 Entry Fee: Rs.
 40 for General Visitors, Rs.
 30 for School Groups, Rs.
 40 for 3D Show, Rs.10 for Taramandal, Rs.10 for SDL (Science Demonstration Lecture), and Rs.
 25 for SOS (Science on a Sphere).
 There is a special fee for school children.